-Unspecified item Limit Your total unspecified jewellery (or pairs or sets of jewellery) and traditional watches. \$2,500 for each journey Your total unspecified laptops, personal computers, tablets, and cameras - including related accessories. \$3,000 for each item, up to \$10,000 for each journey Other unspecified items (or pairs or sets of items), smart watches and mobile phones - including related accessories. \$1,500 for each item
+Unspecified item Limit Your total unspecified jewellery (or pairs or sets of jewellery) and traditional watches. \$1,500 for each item for each paying person up to \$2,500 for all items for each paying person Your total unspecified laptops, personal computers, tablets, and cameras - including related accessories. \$3,000 for each item for each paying person up to \$10,000 for all items for each paying person Other unspecified items (or pairs or sets of items), smart watches and mobile phones - including related accessories. \$1,500 for each item for each paying person